Use Case · For the CFO

 SBC is what's between you and GAAP profitability.

 For many companies, the gap between GAAP and non-GAAP earnings is almost entirely the SBC line.
-Eliminate up to 85% of it and the calculation changes - without cutting grants, reducing headcount, or changing comp philosophy.
+Carver Edison aims to remove up to 85% of it, putting GAAP profitability within reach without cutting grants, reducing headcount, or changing comp philosophy.

 GAAP Profitability V / V